VincentPT/jellyfish/README.md

 A crypto application to help people in trading crypto currencies.
 The application can monitors cryto information and push notifications of price movement to help people catch the wave before it go to top.

 The application is free but I need a support from you to add more features and maintenance the app.
-You can send any amount of money via Paypal.
+If you think it is helpful, give me a hand by donate via Paypal.
+Any amount of money is welcome.
 <br>[![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RVQTSH368STYG)

 ## Getting Started